tink-ab/tink-link-ios/USAGE.md

 ### Add credentials with form fields

-To add a credential for the current user, call `add` with the provider you want to add a credential for and a form with valid field values.
+To add credentials for the current user, call `add` with the provider you want to add credentials for and a form with valid field values.
 Make sure to handle the status changes in the `progressHandler` closure and the `result` in the completion handler.

 ```swift
 credentialContext.add(for: provider, form: form, progressHandler: { status in